Common Workflows#

 )

-result = engine.infer_online([conversation], inference_config=config)
+result = engine.infer([conversation], inference_config=config)

 product = ProductInfo.model_validate_json(result[0].messages[-1].content)